 The policies and procedures outlined below are aimed at fostering this ideal environment in our community and beyond.
-Thus, as we work together to ensure the best educational experience and professional preparation for all students in the COM, we ask all parties (faculty, TF/TA pianists and student instrumentalists/singers) to please observe these policies and procedures.
-Exceptions to the policy below may be allowed if all parties are in agreement and notification is emailed to Dr. Puccinelli in advance.
-Please note that failure to comply may result in termination of the assignment.
+Thus, as we work together to ensure the best educational experience and professional preparation for all students in the COM, we ask all parties (faculty, pianists and student instrumentalists/singers) to please observe these guidelines.
+Exceptions to the policy below may be allowed if all parties are in agreement and notification is emailed to Dr. van Schalkwyk in advance.

+Please note: failure to comply may result in termination of any pairing or assignment.

-If you have any questions about these policies or concerns about their practical application, or if there are any concerns about a partner's preparation, please contact Dr. Puccinelli at elvia.puccinelli@unt.edu.
+If you have any questions about these guidelines or concerns about their practical application, or if there are any concerns about a partner's preparation, please contact Dr. van Schalkwyk at Willem.vanSchalkwyk@unt.edu.
 It is much better to deal with an early concern than with a problem later, so please feel free to reach out as needed.
 Thank you!